junxit/us-congress-code/title-16/chapter-1/sec-90e-2.md

 ### References in Text

 The Wilderness Act, referred to in subsec. (b), is Pub.
 L. 88–577, Sept.
 3, 1964, 78 Stat.
-890, as amended, which is classified generally to chapter 23 (§ 1131 et seq.) of this title.
+890, which is classified generally to chapter 23 (§ 1131 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 1131 of this title and Tables.
 Effective date of the Wilderness Act, referred to in subsec. (b), means the date of enactment, Sept.
 3, 1964, of such Act.
 Effective date of this subchapter, referred to in subsec. (b), means the date of enactment, Oct.
 2, 1968, of this subchapter.

 ### Amendments